ConsentAI/Docs/yellowpaper/strategic_initiatives.md

 ### Capital Raising via YieldCombinator

-At its core, the YieldCombinator facilitates the effortless launch and funding of open-source projects within the Consent network.
+At its core, the XCombinator facilitates the effortless launch and funding of open-source projects within the Consent network.
 Projects distribute native tokens through this framework, attracting staked Ether (stETH) contributions from users.
 In return, stakers receive project tokens proportionate to their contribution.
 This symbiotic relationship fortifies project support, with half of the generated yield reinvested in purchasing project tokens and the remainder enhancing automated market maker (AMM) liquidity.

 ### Implementation by Consent